unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/assignments.rst

 Once you have been assigned a letter for editing, you should begin your task using the associated *Instances* TOC file, working through the associated lemmas from most frequently used to less frequently used.

+There are some syntax specifics that you should be aware of when editting the lemma files.
+Markdown markers are used to divide the file into sections for data entry.
+These start with either a "*" or a "#".
+There are only 3 markers that are allowed to have their associated data on the same line,

+* "* Instances in Scripture:",
+* "* All Scriptures cited:", and
+* "### Sense".

+All data associated with every other marker must appear after that marker line, with at least 1 blank line immediately after the marker, followed by the data associated with the marker, followed by at least 1 blank line before the next marker.

+When specifying scripture references in the form [...](...) the book names must match what is in the Abbreviations section of this document.
+What was brought over from Abbott-Smith does not always match the UGL standard.
+If you specify the first part of a scripture reference within square brackets, you must follow that by the associated scripture link within parenthesis, as shown above.

+When specifying Greek (or Hebrew) it should be shown in 1 of 2 forms.
+Where you want to provide the Strongs ID link, it should be in the form: [<greek>](../<greek strongs-plus ID>/01.md), {or for
+Hebrew: [<hebrew>](//en-uhl/<hebrew standard strongs ID>)}.
+If you want to just list a series of Greek and/or Hebrew words, DO NOT enclose them in the square brackets, just enter them as unformatted text in the marker data, e.g.

+* "[βαάλ], [ὁ, ἡ], indecl." should appear as "βαάλ, ὁ, ἡ, indecl." and
+* "[αἰσχύνη] appears to have been substituted in reading for the written [Βάαλ]" should appear as "αἰσχύνη appears to have been substituted in reading for the written Βάαλ"

+My examples above are not quite correct, we want to expand/replace EVERY abbreviation in the UGL files.

+.. note:: For those of you reviewing the html UGL syntax error reports, the error message: "Marker order is incorrect" is really trying to say that you mistyped/altered the marker text so that the standard order of markers has been violated.

 .. note:: These TOC files do not include the lemmas for each letter which were *Inserted* by Alan Bunning, nor do they include the *Undefined* lemmas for each letter that were assigned at the project’s file creation time.
 See the discussion below.

 Once you have completed editing for all lemmas in the *Instances* TOC file for a letter, you will need to move to the associated *Word Sort*, *Inserted* and *Undefined* TOC files to complete all of the work for each letter.
 When you have finished the edits for each lemma file (see :ref:`Markdown`), you will need to create a Pull Request (see :ref:`pullrequest`).